openhab/org.openhab.binding.zwave/doc/sunricher/zv2400tacsla_0_0.md

 ### Parameter 10: Detect load

 Enable/disable to detect load
-Enable/disable to detect load after re-power on (detect load type, minimum brightness, maximum brightness)

-0 - disable

-1 - enable to detect every time after re-power on

-2 - enable to detect only after first re-power on Note: When the device does not belong to any network, load detection will be enabled every time after re-power on.
-When the device has already been added to a network, load detection will be disabled.
+<p&gtEnable/disable to detect load after re-power on (detect load type, minimum brightness, maximum brightness)</p&gt <p&gt0 - disable</p&gt <p&gt1 - enable to detect every time after re-power on</p&gt <p&gt2 - enable to detect only after first re-power on Note: When the device does not belong to any network, load detection will be enabled every time after re-power on.
+When the device has already been added to a network, load detection will be disabled.</p&gt
 The following option values may be configured -:

 | Value  | Description |